SQream/sqream_docs/feature_guides/compression.rst

    CREATE TABLE t (
-      x INT NOT NULL CHECK('CS "flat"'), -- This column won't be compressed y VARCHAR(50) -- This column will still be compressed automatically );
+      x INT NOT NULL CHECK('CS "flat"'), -- This column won't be compressed y TEXT -- This column will still be compressed automatically );